-Strictly in accordance with its guidelines and mandated procedures, FTSE Russell (the "Index Provider") compiles, maintains and calculates the Underlying Index, which is comprised of securities in the Russell 1000[®] Index (the "Russell 1000") that exhibit upward price momentum and good relative valuation.
-The Underlying Index is a subset of the Russell 1000, which is designed to measure the performance of the large-cap segment of the U.S. equity market and consists of the stocks of the largest 1,000 U.S. companies by market capitalization.
+Strictly in accordance with its guidelines and mandated procedures, FTSE Russell (the "Index Provider") compiles, maintains, and calculates the Underlying Index, which is designed to measure the performance of approximately 1000 equally-weighted securities.
+The Underlying Index is comprised of all of the securities in the Russell 1000° Index (the "Russell 1000°), which is designed to measure the performance of the large-cap segment of the U.S. equity market and consists of the stocks of the largest 1,000 U.S. companies by market capitalization.